 Well, while most marketers believe that such nurturing strategies will deliver the expected results, a majority of industry leaders especially the B2B marketers feel that it will be difficult to implement them.
 Lead nurturing strategies in B2B organizations will require marketers to collaborate more with the sales teams.

-While marketing and sales team should work together towards achieving the set goals, the reality is that most teams do not.
+While the marketing and sales teams should work together towards achieving the set goals, the reality is that most teams do not.
 Singapore businesses need to come up with robust ways of improving the relations and collaboration between sales and online advertising agencies if they are to succeed.

 Singapore Offline Media Trends